Breast Augmentation

 Capsular contracture or firmness is due to excess scar tissue that has formed around the implant.
 The body forms scar tissue around any operation.
 Unfortunately, in the case of an implant, that may make it feel too hard.

-The patients who form too little scar tissue may see rippling or wrinkling of the skin over the implant, usually in the lower portion not covered by muscle.
+Patients who form too little scar tissue may see rippling or wrinkling of the skin over the implant, usually in the lower portion not covered by muscle.
 The cohesive gel implants have the lowest rate of wrinkling.

 Deflation or Rupture